simlee1121/abbsApplicants/README.md

+(Here is the video link for the CRUD https://www.youtube.com/watch?v=aM2HILJxK98

+First, I will show you some data from the API.
+Since I am using a fake API for testing purposes, I cannot perform CRUD operations through the API.

+Second, I will demonstrate the CRUD operations.
+I am utilizing 'localStorage' to perform CRUD operations.

+I am using a mock API for testing, the software that I use = 'Mockoon'.)

 1. ng new abbsApplicants --no-standalone (Because I am using angular 17, So I add in --no-standalone)
 2. ng generate module home
 3. ng generate component home --module=home